-Theoretically, the idea of institutionalizing constitutional review or judicial review emerged in Austria by George Jellinek in the late 19th century.
-The idea institutionalized the function of constitutional review into the body of the Austrian Supreme Court.
-In its development later by Hans Kelsen, the idea was developed so that the constitutional review institution developed into the domain of the Constitutional Court.
-The authority and existence of the Constitutional Court were first recognized in 1919 by Austrian legal expert Hans Kelsen (1881-1973).
-According to Hans Kelsen, the constitutional implementation of legislation can be effectively guaranteed only if an organ other than the legislature is given the task of testing whether a legal product is constitutional or not and not enacting it if, according to this organ, it is unconstitutional.
+Theoretically, the idea of institutionalizing constitutional or judicial review emerged in Austria with George Jellinek in the late 19th century.
+This idea institutionalized the function of constitutional review into the body of the Austrian Supreme Court.
+In its later development by Hans Kelsen, the idea was developed so that the constitutional review institution developed into the domain of the Constitutional Court.
+The authority and existence of the Constitutional Court were first recognized in 1919 by the Austrian legal expert Hans Kelsen (1881-1973).
+According to Hans Kelsen, the constitutional implementation of legislation can be effectively guaranteed only if an organ other than the legislature is given the task of testing whether a legal product is constitutional and not enacting it if, according to this organ, it is unconstitutional.
 For this reason, a special organ called the Constitutional Court needs to be established (Santoso & Budhiati, 2021).

-Historically, the practice of judicial review began in the Supreme Court of the United States when it was led by William Paterson.
-The event of judicial review occurred in the case of Danil Lawrence Hylton against the United States Government in 1796.
-In this case, the Supreme Court rejected Hylton's application for judicial review of the 1794 Tax on Railroad Carriages Act and stated that the law was not unconstitutional, so congressional action was deemed constitutional.
+Historically, the practice of judicial review began in the Supreme Court of the United States, led by William Paterson.
+Judicial review occurred in the case of Danil Lawrence Hylton against the United States Government in 1796.
+In this case, the Supreme Court rejected Hylton's application for a judicial review of the 1794 Tax on Railroad Carriages Act and stated that the law was not unconstitutional; thus, congressional action was deemed constitutional.
 The practice of judicial review again occurred and was emphasized by the United States Supreme Court when it decided the case of Marburi v.
 Madison in 1083.
 In his decision, John Marshall, as Chief Justice, stated that the Judiciary Act of 1789, which was used as the basis for William Marbury's lawsuit against James Madison, was contrary to Article III, Section 2, of the United States Constitution.
-In examining the case, the Supreme Court used the door of authority interpreted from the constitution, which, by interpreting the oath of office, which requires the Supreme Court to always uphold the constitution, John Marshall considered the Supreme Court authorized to declare a law unconstitutional.
-This event was the background for the birth of the title of guardian of the constitution, which is attached to the Supreme Court.
-The position of the Supreme Court functions as a negative legislature, and judges have the position of judge-made law because they are authorized to find and interpret a rule of law based on the constitution (Santoso & Budhiati, 2021).
+In examining the case, the Supreme Court used the door of authority interpreted from the Constitution, which, by interpreting the oath of office, requires the Supreme Court to uphold the Constitution.
+John Marshall considered the Supreme Court authorized to declare a law unconstitutional.
+This event was the background for the birth of the title of the guardian of the constitution, which is attached to the Supreme Court.
+The position of the Supreme Court functions as a negative legislature, and judges have the position of judge-made law because they are authorized to find and interpret the rule of law based on the Constitution (Santoso & Budhiati, 2021).

-Insofar as the courts have jurisdiction not only over the examination of administrative acts themselves but also over administrative regulations and administrative laws, these legislative functions in relation to regulatory changes are in fact under the supervision of the courts.
-In reality, such oversight is incompatible with the principle of separation of powers.
-However, judicial scrutiny of legislation as a prerogative of the courts is institutionalized by the constitution.
-This pattern of judicial oversight is a form of control over actions that is based on a sense of distrust of the legislative and executive organs as well as a shift away from the character of constitutional monarchy to limit the absolute power of the monarch.
-In the judiciary, this tendency has been very successful.
-As a result, the judiciary has gained the freedom that was originally the freedom of the monarch (Kelsen, 2011).
+Insofar as the courts have jurisdiction not only over the examination of administrative acts themselves but also over administrative regulations and administrative laws, these legislative functions in relation to regulatory changes are, in fact, under the supervision of the courts.
+In reality, such an oversight is incompatible with the principle of separation of powers.
+However, the constitution institutionalizes judicial scrutiny of legislation as a prerogative of the courts.
+This pattern of judicial oversight is a form of control over actions based on a sense of distrust of the legislative and executive organs, as well as a shift away from the character of constitutional monarchy to limit the absolute power of the monarch.
+This tendency has been very successful in the judiciary.
+As a result, the judiciary has gained the freedom that was originally the monarch 's(Kelsen, 2011).

-In terms of its authority, the constitutional court has authority that varies from one country to another.
-However, in general, if a compilation is made, the authority or jurisdiction of this court covers the following scope of issues (Palguna, 2018):
+The authority of the constitutional court varies from one country to another.
+However, in general, if a compilation is made, the authority or jurisdiction of this court covers the following scope of issues (Palguna, 2018).